How to Get a Good Score on Google PageSpeed Insights (For WordPress Users)

 The tool like webpagetest.org can give you a better visual of the error.

-For WordPress users fixing this error is exceptionally simple.
+For WordPress users, fixing this error is exceptionally simple.
 WP users may install the Autoptimize plugin and W3 Total Cache plugins to resolve this issue.
-If you don’t know how to work with them, read a complete guide on how to permanently remove render-blocking JavaScript and CSS in WordPress.
+If you don’t know how to work with them, read a complete guide on how to remove render-blocking JavaScript permanently and CSS on WordPress.

 #3.
 Avoid Landing Page Redirects